 The work of the Perennial team reaches beyond just serving sustainable food.
 During a recent TAKEOVER” event at The Asian Art Museum they presented a variety of ways to engage with food and climate change, hosted a series of talks centred around food and the environmental creations at the restaurant’s bar.

 The UK pioneered the sustainable efforts through the Soil Association.
 Many farms and businesses have joined its cause for better farming.
-The Grainstore, Poco and others in London or the Daylesford farm and a chain of casual restaurants and cafés are shining and delicious examples.
+Poco in London and the Daylesford farm and a chain of casual restaurants and cafés are shining and delicious examples.
 Launched successfully as a pop and now in search for a permanent location Tiny Leaf was London’s first and only organic, zero waste, vegetarian restaurant.
 The menu was rooted in organic surplus food by local suppliers, supermarkets, farms, and plant breeders.

 Instock restaurants and take-away outlets in Amsterdam “rescue food” from overstaffed supermarket shelves.
 Instead of being thrown out, it is redistributed for lower price into its food outlets dotted around town and delightfully presented to the hungry, a quick bite seeking citizens.